imbo/imbo/docs/usage/api.rst

 Delete images
 ~~~~~~~~~~~~~

-Deleting images from Imbo is accomplished by requesting the image URI's using ``HTTP DELETE``.
+Deleting images from Imbo is accomplished by requesting the image URIs using ``HTTP DELETE``.
 All metadata attached to the image will be removed as well.

 .. code-block:: bash